Skip to content

 A growth chamber in a refugee camp should be built to the same standard as a control system in a power plant.

-An app for the ADHD brain should be designed by someone who actually has one.
+An app for the ADHD brain should understand how that brain actually works.

 That’s CognaWorks.